PADI OPEN WATER SCUBA DIVER

 duration 3 – 4 days

-The Emergency First Responder course is a recognised worldwide course designed to teach people how to administer primary (life threatening) and secondary care.
+The Emergency First Responder course is a recognized worldwide course designed to teach people how to administer primary (life-threatening) and secondary care.
 From resuscitation techniques to wrapping a bandage, it is sure to come in useful in your future.

 PADI Advanced Open Water Divers who are at least 12 years old and have completed the Underwater Navigation Adventure Dive may enroll in a Rescue Diver course.
 You also need to have Emergency First Response Primary and Secondary Care (CPR and First Aid) training within the past 24 months.
 You can complete this training during the Rescue Diver course..

 Love scuba diving?
 Want to share it with others on a whole new level?
 Take the PADI Divemaster certification course and do what you love to do as a career.
 Scuba divers look up to divemasters because they are leaders who mentor and motivate others.
 As a divemaster, you not only get to dive a lot but also experience the joy of seeing others have as much fun diving as you do.